Code-Institute-Submissions/premierleague/README.md

 The **TOP**SIX**DASHBOARD** has undergone rigorous testing with each new implementation to ensure every aspect of this dashboard is working robustly.

-*All tests were done on a Windows 10 64-bit PC unless otherwise stated*
+*All tests were done on Windows 10 unless otherwise stated*

 ### Prototyping